In the competitive industry of cruise tourism, companies are pushing the limits with what can be built on their ships.

 15. North Star

-Royal Caribbean is one of the largest operators in the world, and in recent years they've made a point of ensuring they install the most creative and often unbelievable features on their ships.
+Royal Caribbean is one of the largest cruise operators in the world, and in recent years they've made a point of ensuring they install the most creative and often unbelievable features on their ships.

 Essentially, it's a glass pod that's attached to a mechanical arm.
 Guests are sealed inside the pod, then it's lifted up into the air and then over the side of the ship.

 With a capacity of up to 14 people, the 20 minute ride raises you as high as 300 feet above sea level, which leads to stunning views out across the vessel, the ocean or whichever port the ship is docked in.
 Note that this is not always complimentary.
 During peak times, the cruise line is subject to charge an additional fee.

 The best time to experience it is when the liner is at sea and the water is relatively calm.

 The North Star is available on the following ships:

 You might think cruise ships have a variety of vehicles for you to be able to play with in port, such as jet skis or glass bottom boats, but the Australian based Scenic Eclipse has something far more exciting, its very own helicopter.